 Marketing and Communications Advice for Small Businesses During Covid-19 Coronavirus Outbreak

-With the current outbreak of COVID-19, companies are having to change the way they operate.
-Despite businesses having little control over the external situation, with proactive communication and planning, the negative impact on your business caused by the pandemic may be reduced.
+With the current outbreak of COVID-19, small businesses in Berkshire are having to change the way they operate.
+Despite small businesses having little control over the external situation, with proactive communication and planning, the negative impact on your business caused by the pandemic may be reduced.

 Before creating a marketing plan for your business during the COVID-19 pandemic, use a SWOT analysis to identify risks for your overall operations.

 Analyse your business’ current position and think about the worst-case scenario moving forward the next few weeks.

 S - Strengths

 Which parts of your business will you not need to change or will only require slight adaptation?

 Which part of your business is most at risk?
 For example, businesses that rely on events or daily appointments will be at risk of not being able to operate.
 Will you have any potential stock issues?

 Think about the possible opportunities which your business can use.
 E.g. With a change in consumer behaviour during uncertainty, this might be an opportunity for your business to push a new product or service?

 T - Threats